 Call for Submissions

-Submissions for Issue II: ‘Maximalism’ now open
+Submissions for Issue 2: ‘Maximalism’ now open

 Please read before submitting